Certifications and Credentials

-The Highest Standards and Certifications in the Nanny Industry
+Highest Standards and Credentials in the Nanny Industry

 The US Nanny Association elevates the nanny profession to mirror other professional trades.
-US Nanny Association certifications require training, work experience, passing an exam based on the national nanny standards and a background check.
+We started by publishing the National Nanny Standards.
+Then, we launched certifications with the highest requirements.
+US Nanny Association certifications require a high school diploma or 3 professional references, documented childcare training, current CPR and first aid, documented work experience, passing a background check and passing our industry exam.
 Like teachers, nurses, and social workers, earning industry credentials demonstrates your commitment to high-quality childcare.

 Why I Got Certified…

 I live in an urban area with lots of competition for top nanny jobs.
-The agency I work with provides families with a few nannies to interview and a certification from the US Nanny Association will help me stand out.
+The agency I work with provides families with a few nannies to interview and a certification from the US Nanny Association helps me stand out.

 Renada Sharp